micmejia/bible-dump/AMPC/1 Peter/1 Pet 2.md

-He personally bore our sins in His [own] body on the tree [^g][as on an altar and offered Himself on it], that we might die (cease to exist) to sin and live to righteousness.
+He personally bore our sins in His [own] body on the tree [as on an altar and offered Himself on it], that we might die (cease to exist) to sin and live to righteousness.
 By His wounds you have been healed.